alexsaunderswps/User-Guides/Web_Mangement_Guides/web_portal_user_management_guide.md

 - Organization Admin users cannot change organization assignment for users

 **Unable to change user role:**
-- Organization Admin users cannot change role assignment for users
+- Organization Admin users cannot change role assignments for users

 **Unable to create a new user:**
 - Ensure that the username has not been used in your organization
 - Ensure that the email address has not been used in your organization
 - Connect WPS if user creation continues to fail
-<div style="page-break-after: always;"></div>

 ## Important Notes